LedgerHQ/ledger-live/libs/coin-tester/coin-tester.md

 ## Motivation

 Historically to test the coin modules we had to run Ledger Live and test manually the different operations supported on Ledger Live.
-Howecer we wanted to make sure that the coin modules could be used in Ledger Live as well as any other software wallet.
-We thus needed a way to easily test the full capabilites of a coin modules without rellying on the client specific use cases.
+However we wanted to make sure that the coin modules could be used in Ledger Live as well as any other software wallet.
+We thus needed a way to easily test the full capabilities of a coin modules without relying on the client specific use cases.

 ## How it works